 Why choose Dr. Panossian for treatment of neurofibromatosis?

-Dr. Panossian has been treating children and adults with all variants of neurofibromatosis for over a decade.
+Dr. Panossian has been treating adults and children with all variants of neurofibromatosis for over a decade.
 He has an understanding of how neurofibromas can change the anatomy and how to restore the disfigurement produced.
 Neurofibromas are also extremely challenging to excise.
 Blood loss during surgery can be quite large, depending upon the size and location of neurofibromas.
 Therefore, it is imperative to know how much blood loss is tolerable and to know how to perform this task safely.
 Dr. Panossian rehearses his surgeries for each patient ahead of time and employs several measures during surgery to limit blood loss.
 He also works closely with his anesthesiologists at every step.

 Complications can occur frequently following neurofibroma excision, including formation of a hematoma requiring drainage, infection, or wound separation.
 Scars can also be quite extensive.
 These are problems that can occur more regularly than other types of tumor excisions.
 Dr. Panossian has spent a large part of his career finding ways to limit the complications related to neurofibromatosis surgery.
 This includes limiting blood loss during and after surgery, placement of scars in concealed locations whenever possible, use of absolute sterile technique, and mastery of reconstructive techniques with maximal preservation of normal nerve function.